miguelandres/adventofcode-2022/README.md

-# Miguel's Advent of Code 2021
+# Miguel's Advent of Code 2022

-I'm doing this year in Scala, again, I'm using [vscode](https://code.visualstudio.com) and the [metals extension](https://scalameta.org/metals/docs/editors/vscode/) for this repo.
+I'm started this year in Scala, again, I'm using [vscode](https://code.visualstudio.com) and the [metals extension](https://scalameta.org/metals/docs/editors/vscode/) for this repo.

 You need to have a JDK 8/11 and scala installed for scalameta to work, if anything I